HeRAMS-WHO/herams-i18n/docs/index.rst

 **Manage workspaces**: Grants a user access to create, modify and delete workspaces as well as the ability to invite users to contribute to an individual workspace.

-..
-Warning: *Workspace owners* must be granted permission at the workspace level.
+.. warning:: *Workspace owners* must be granted permission at the workspace level.
 If a user is granted permissions to *Manage workspaces* they will have access to **all** workspaces.

 **Configure dashboard**: Grants users the ability to configure their project dashboard.